Does Left and Right Speaker Matter?

 Conclusion

-However, if you’re just looking to improve your everyday speaking voice, then it’s not nearly as important.
 The most important thing is to just be aware of the differences between the two and to find the style that works best for you.